IngmarBitter/defenders/md/Salvation/Baptism.md

     19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all things I have commanded you. [...]

 Here we are commanded to make disciples, which includes sharing the Gospel and helping others to come to saving faith, baptize, teach to obey.
 Or as a compact formula: **belief + baptism + good works = salvation**.
 The three components are commanded, and the result of having all three is to be saved.
-However, from the wider context of the Bible, we know that even though the good works part is commanded, it is not a requirement for salvation, instead it is a consequence of salvation.
+However, from the wider context of the Bible, we know that even though the good-works part is commanded, it is not a requirement for salvation; instead, it is a consequence of salvation.
 It is a consequence, because of happiness to be forgiven and commitment to be obedient to Christ, we want to do good works and will do so.

 A similar question can be asked about the **+ baptism** part.
-It is also commanded, but is it a **necessary requirement for salvation** or a **consequence of salvation**?.
-While some passages in the Bible, such as Acts 2:38, are sometimes interpreted as baptism is necessary for the forgiveness of sins, receiving the Holy Spirit, and salvation, other passages emphasize that salvation is by faith-alone.
-Note that faith-alone here does not mean a merely mental ascent to believe in Christ without a commitment to being obedient resulting in changed behavior.
-To avoid association of faith-alone with faith-without-obedience, we will call this view **obedient-faith**.
+It is also commanded, but is it a **necessary requirement for salvation** or a **consequence of salvation**?
+While some passages in the Bible, such as Acts 2:38, are sometimes interpreted as baptism is necessary for the forgiveness of sins, receiving the Holy Spirit, and salvation, other passages emphasize that salvation is by faith alone.
+Note that faith alone here does not mean a merely mental assent to believe in Christ without a commitment to being obedient resulting in changed behavior.
+To avoid association of faith alone with faith without obedience, we will call this view **obedient-faith**.

 This apparent contradiction between requirement vs consequence poses a challenge in understanding the role of baptism in the salvation process.

 ![](JustificationAndSanctification.jpg)

 The Justification and Sanctification chart depicts the order of events over time, all of which are required for the normal progression to become a mature Christian.
 Both views agree on all of the parts, but disagree on where along the timeline we associate the act of God to save the repentant sinner.
-The earlier green time point is after having faith in Christ as Lord and savior.
+The earlier green time point is after having faith in Christ as Lord and Savior.
 This is the **obedient-faith** interpretation.
 And in blue is the **baptism-completes-faith** interpretation with the time of salvation moved to coincide with baptism.

 Both views share that faith for Jesus has two components, *that* and *in*.
 Belief must start with *faith that* Jesus is divine, died, was buried, rose and is alive today.
 Belief must then include *repentance*, the realization that I have personally broken God's law, am under just condemnation and cannot redeem myself but am at the mercy of Jesus to pay for my sin guilt.
 Finally, this repentance leads to *faith in* Christ that He indeed chose to apply His sacrificial death payment to my sin account and that in return I will make him my Lord to whom I will pledge allegiance and whose commands I will follow.
 This commitment to follow Christ's commands is what makes this faith obedient faith.